 Take a Spido boat tour

-One of the best ways to see Rotterdam is by water—specifically by exploring its harbor on a Spido boat tour.
+One of the best ways to see things when you visit Rotterdam is by water—specifically by exploring its harbor on a Spido boat tour.
 The port of Rotterdam is the largest port in Europe and one of the busiest in the world.
 On a 75-minute Spido cruise, you can experience the activity of the harbor and see many of the city’s sights from a different angle.

 From the distinctive Erasmus and Willems bridges to the De Rotterdam building, you’ll see some of Rotterdam’s unique architecture.
 You’ll also get a view of the shipyards and docks that make the port hum with energy.
-It’s a great way to orient yourself to everything Rotterdam has to offer.
+It’s a great way to orient yourself to all the places to see in Rotterdam.

 Grab lunch (or a beer, or a snack, or…) at Fenix Food Factory

 On the surface, a one-hundred-year-old port warehouse may not sound like the most inviting place for a food market.
 But, in reality, the renovated Fenix Lofts lend an enormous amount of character to the Fenix Food Factory, an eatery adjacent to the Wilhelmina pier.